Stunning hiking trails among the peaks of the Triglav National Park

 Take a refreshing dip in the crystal-clear waters of Lake Bohinj

 This is a stunning mountain hike amid the rugged and breathtaking alpine scenery of the Triglav National Park.
-Following high trails through the mountains, you will stay in traditional mountain huts amid the high peaks.
+Following high trails through the Julian Alps, you will stay in traditional mountain huts amid the high peaks.

-Your trip begins and ends at the shores of the beautiful Lake Bled, with some thrilling hut-to-hut hiking days in the high mountains in between.
+Your trip begins at the shores of the beautiful Lake Bled and ends at Slovenia’s largest lake, Lake Bohinj.
+In between, you will enjoy some thrilling hut-to-hut hiking days in the high mountains of the Julian Alps.
 You will hike through narrow gorges, meadows and traditional mountain villages and enjoy stunning views from the mountain passes and ridges.
 The tour is suitable for fit and experienced walkers.
 It requires some basic experience of walking along narrow trails in the high mountains.
 This tour is not suitable for children under 12 years.

 |ACCOMMODATION||Four nights in 3* or 4* hotels in double rooms; three nights in mountain huts in dormitories, bed & breakfast.
 Linen in mountain huts is included.|